 For projects that are consistent with an area plan, pursuant to CEQA Guidelines section 15183, the assessment must limit its analysis to such conditions specified in that section.
 The assessment must include a project description, discussion of existing baseline conditions (including infrastructure changes), and analysis of existing plus project and cumulative conditions.
 Typically, the assessment will use the significance criteria and approach identified herein and identify if there are any mitigation or improvement measures applicable from the area plan environmental impact report that should apply to the project.
-Cumulative impact analysis shall be limited to assess if new cumulative projects that were not known at the time of the environmental impact report (EIR) certification and, if applicable, whether any new impacts would occur from those cumulative projects.
+Cumulative impact analysis shall be limited to assess if new cumulative projects that were not known at the time of the EIR certification and, if applicable, any new impacts would occur from those cumulative projects.

-As of February 2018, the Planning Commission certified the following area plan EIRs (in order of certification): Rincon Hill, Market & Octavia, Visitation Valley, Balboa Park, Eastern Neighborhoods (Mission, Showplace Square/Potrero, Central Waterfront, East SoMa), Treasure Island, Glen Park, Transit Center District Plan, Balboa Park Station Area Plan, and Western SoMa.
-Appendix B identifies mitigation and improvement measures from these abovementioned EIRs related to people walking.
+As of September 2018, the Planning Commission certified the following area plan environmental impact reports (EIRs) (in order of certification): Rincon Hill, Market & Octavia, Visitation Valley, Balboa Park, Eastern Neighborhoods (Mission, Showplace Square/Potrero, Central Waterfront, East SoMa), Treasure Island, Glen Park, Transit Center District Plan, Balboa Park Station Area Plan, Western SoMa, and Central SoMa.
+Appendix B identifies mitigation and improvement measures from these abovementioned EIRs related to people bicycling.
 The department will list mitigation and improvement measures from future area plan EIRs in Appendix B once the Planning Commission or Board of Supervisors certifies those EIRs.